 Day 2 – Take the Tahiti east coast road

 I rented my car with Tahiti Easy Car for 46€ a day.
-They offer an amazing service for the best price on the island by delivering the car whenever you stay and give you a ride back wherever you need to go when you turn it back.
+They offer an amazing service for the best price on the island by delivering the car whenever you stay and giving you a ride back wherever you need to go when you turn it back.
+I recommend booking your rental car ahead, have a look at car rental prices in Tahiti online.

 On my way to Taravao, I stopped at these beautiful scenic spots: